misskey-dev/release-manager-actions/README.md

 This workflow changes the description of the PR when CHANGELOG.md is changed.

 ### release-with-ready.yml
-Release rc when PR is ready for review.
+Release rc when PR becomes ready for review.

 ## Ruleset management
 You can enable/disable ruleset for release working and non-working periods.